Mark Roman | June 10, 2023 | Car Accidents

 Florida’s statute of limitations sets deadlines for filing car accident claims.
 Changes to the law reduced the deadline for filing most negligence lawsuits from four years to two years.
 The change applies to cases that arise on or after March 24, 2023.

 Exceptions to the statutes of limitations can alter deadlines.
 Therefore, it can be difficult to calculate the deadline for filing lawsuits after a car accident.
-You should contact a Clearwater car accident attorney as soon as possible to avoid missing the deadline.
+You should contact a Florida car accident attorney as soon as possible to avoid missing the deadline.

-Contact the Clearwater Car Accident Law Firm of Roman Austin Personal Injury Lawyers for Help Today
+Contact the Florida Car Accident Law Firm of Roman Austin Personal Injury Lawyers for Help Today

-For more information, please contact the legal team of Roman Austin Personal Injury Lawyers for a free initial consultation with a car accident lawyer in Clearwater.
-We have four convenient locations in Florida: Clearwater, New Port Richey, and Tampa.
+For more information, please contact the legal team of Roman Austin Personal Injury Lawyers for a free initial consultation with a car accident lawyer.
+We have convenient locations in Florida: St. Petersburg, Safety Harbor, Clearwater, New Port Richey, and Tampa.

 We serve throughout Pinellas County, Hillsborough County, Pasco County, and its surrounding areas: